JanJaroszczak/Portfolio/README.md

 # Portfolio website of Jan Jaroszczak

 A website presenting my person, my technology stack, created projects, with a contact form implemented.
+It has a fully responsive design – from 280px foldable mobiles to desktops.

 ### Live version is available [here](https://www.janjaroszczak.com/).